Cosmetic Surgery In Men

 No amount of Googling was going to help with that.

-Between my 2 consultations, I was given potential dates and a couple of quotations for the procedure.
+Between my 2 consultations, I received potential dates and a couple of quotations for the procedure.

 It’s not an easy choice and it is a big investment, but I felt very reassured from the consultations and the quote I went with came in at the lower end of what I had budgeted, so it was a fairly easy decision to go ahead and book in the first possible date.